G-Core/FastEdge-examples/assemblyscript/assembly/kvStore/README.md

 2. In `onResponseBody` it demonstrates how to interact with a KV Store.

-This interaction with the KV Store is powered by Query Parameters.
+This interaction with the KV Store is powered using query parameters.

+### Query Parameters

 `store` - the name of the store you wish to open.
 This is the name given to a store on the application.